kwonminki/Asyrp_official/README.md

 - In contrast, you need to download the models pretrained on other datasets in the table and put it in the `./pretrained` directory.
 - You can manually revise the checkpoint paths and names in the `./configs/paths_config.py` file.

+- We used CelebA-HQ pretrained model from SDEdit but we found from P2 weighting is better. **We highly recommend to use P2 weighting models rather than SDEdit.**

 ### Datasets
 To precompute latents and find the direction of *h-space*, you need about 100+ images in the dataset.
 You can use both **sampled images** from the pretrained models or **real images** from the pretraining dataset.